Too much or too little…finding that perfect balance for your resume.

-Someone once wrote they had developed a team to focus on outreach with donors that had never contributed funds or volunteers for their fundraising.
+Someone once wrote they had coordinated a team to focus on outreach to donors that had contributed funds more than five years ago (but nothing since then).
 This was an interesting and confident statement.
 As the committee read that, we wanted to know the details, how did they reach out to them, what was the anticipated goal, did they achieve it, etc. We needed to meet this person!

-With most employers giving a resume a 20 to 30 second look over, you want to highlight your skills and experience most relevant to the position you are applying for.
+With most employers giving a resume just 20 to 30 seconds review, you want to highlight your skills and experience most relevant to the position you are applying for.
 Most managers say they understand not putting jobs that lasted less than six months onto a resume, unless it’s extremely relevant.
-If the short term employment provided an opportunity for you to solve a problem, learn a new process or skill, etc. then include it.
+If the short-term employment provided an opportunity for you to solve a problem, learn a new process or skill, etc. then include it.

 Most of us have had jobs unrelated to current career choice or focus.
 Right out of high school I cleaned houses and offices for living.
-Although, I did not gain any writing or professional assistant type experience, I did gain customer service and a stronger work ethic.
-So I incorporated those skills onto my resume for my ‘early career’ job search.
-As time went on and as I gained more work experience in my related field I left that position off my resume.
+Although, I did not gain any writing or specific professional assistant/office experience, I did gain customer service and a stronger work ethic.
+So I incorporated those skills onto my resume for my early career job search.
+As time went on and as I gained more work relevant experience I left that position off my resume.

 I’ve also had gaps in employment history.
 I was laid off from a job and it took me over six months to find a new one.
 Another time I had a stressful position I eventually quit after almost three years for a different job at a different company and that company decided to not fill the position after all…it took me almost five months to find another job.
 During the first gap I helped my husband grow a contracting business.
-I processed invoices, did some advertising, and helped answer phones, etc. That was relevant experience and I have included that as an explanation to the several month employment gap.
+I processed invoices, did some advertising, and helped answer phones, etc. That was relevant experience and I have included that as an explanation.

 The second employment gap I was actually grateful for not feeling stressed to find ‘just any job’.
 My husband’s business was going ‘well’ (better than it had been) and I focused on a few small freelance projects and we got through the months with some budget cuts and without extreme debt or stress.
-I used that time to focus on what I wanted, research writing, I volunteered, wrote some business blog posts, and spent time with my mother who was dealing with health issues.
+I used that time to focus on writing, I volunteered, wrote some business blog posts, and spent time with my mother who was dealing with health issues.
 Once I started seriously applying for positions, I looked at my resume and knew a gap of several months might not look the greatest to potential employers.
-I reviewed how my time had been spent and actually realized the freelance opportunities and volunteering provided added experience and skills that I included in my cover letter.
-In the near future I will share how volunteering can help you gain experience, and make great connections for future jobs and references!
+I reviewed how my time had been spent and actually realized the freelance opportunities and volunteering provided new skills that I included in my cover letter.
+Caring for my mother and scheduling appointments, filling out insurance forms, etc. also taught me additional skills.

 Remember applying for a job is a ‘project’.
 Review the job and your experience/skills carefully to best match yourself with the right job.
 You want to be happy at what you do and succeed by meeting the goals of the position/company.
 I keep at least two forms of my resume updated; one business focused and one writing focused.
-Over the 20 plus years I have been working I have gained experience in both fields and include the skills that best match the position.
+Over the 25 plus years I have been working I have gained experience in both fields and include the skills that best match the position.

-Key points when job searching and developing your resume’s employment history section:
+Key points when job searching and developing your employment history section:

 - Keep the resume content honest and relevant